dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 **Protocols**: (Most values can be ignored here as they're meant for real Macs/VMs)

 * **AppleSmcIo**: NO
-   * Reinstalls Apple SMC I/O, this is the equivlant of VirtualSMC.efi which is only needed for users using FileVault
+   * Reinstalls Apple SMC I/O, this is the equivalent of VirtualSMC.efi which is only needed for users using FileVault
 * **FirmwareVolume**: NO
    * Fixes UI regarding Filevault, set to YES for better FileVault compatibility
 * **HashServices**: NO